 Particle sources in 2D ZR cylindrical coordinates require extra precautions, as the loading algorithm will want to distribute particles uniformly in both directions without accounting for the larger volume/area at large radii that occurs in this coordinate system.
-To learn how to compensate for this phenomenon, please visit Working with Particles in Cylindrical Coordinates in VSim Reference.
+To learn how to compensate for this phenomenon, please visit cylindrical particles in VSim Reference. .. visit Working with Particles in Cylindrical Coordinates in VSim Reference.